aiforged/docs/docs/services/extract-and-verify/llm-extractor.md

 !!! info
     Even though other LLM service are still available in AIForged such as ChatGPT Extractor and Claude Extractor, it is recommended to use and / or migrate to the LLM Extractor service as the other services have been deprecated.

-!!! warning
+!!! warning "Important:"
-    **❗ Important:**\
-    **For all prompt types (Plain Text, JSON, Structured Data), your prompt must always include a clear instruction that the output/result must be in valid JSON format.**\
+    **For all prompt types (Plain Text, JSON, Structured Data), your prompt must always include a clear instruction that the output/result must be in valid JSON format.**
-    &#xNAN;_&#x54;his ensures that responses from the AI model are structured and can be reliably parsed for downstream processing._
+    This ensures that responses from the AI model are structured and can be reliably parsed for downstream processing.

 ***